South Korea Tourist Visa

 As well as speeding up the application process and streamlining border control checks, it also improves security checks.
 As a result, traveling to South Korea is now safer than ever, thanks to the K-ETA.

-To visit the country for purposes other than those permitted with the South Korea ETA or for more extended consecutive stays, you should contact the nearest Consulate or Embassy of South Korea for further information (travel information) on other South Korea travel visa types.
+To visit the country for purposes other than those permitted with the South Korea ETA or for more extended consecutive stays, you should contact the nearest Consulate or Embassy of South Korea to find out about other visa types.

-No, U.S citizens is part of the visa waiver program for South Korea.
+No, US citizens are part of the visa waiver countries for South Korea.
 This means that you don't need a visa to travel to South Korea.
 All you need to do is apply for a K-ETA online.

-Before you start with the application process you need to make sure that meet the requirements.
+Before you start the application process, you need to make sure that you meet the requirements.
 These requirements include:

 To apply for K-ETA, you need certain travel documents, which you must resent during your application process.
 Therefore, you need to provide the following travel documents or requirements: